felixbade/graffathon-2023-demo/README.md

 ## How to run
 - Open index.html in a browser
+- There are instructions on screen
-- Press the full screen button (once we have implemented it)
+    - F for full screen
-- Wait for the full screen notification to disappear
+    - Space to start (if possible please wait for the full screen notification to disappear)
-- Press space to start the demo
+- When the demo is over, it will exit full screen and display instructions again